boryaku/cayuse/README.md

 http://localhost:8080/graphiql/
 ```

-Run a query to verify the API is up and running
+Run a query to verify the API is up and running, paste the following query into the left hand pane and press the play
+button at the top left.
 ```graphql
 {
 	city(zipCode: "90210"){